ThompsonIsaac/c_ttt/README.md

 # ttt
-Just some experimentation with minimax
+Just some experimentation with minimax (tic tac toe)